WELCOME TO HOME COUNTIES BOXER WELFARE

 DONATE NOW

-We are a Boxer rescue charity, established in 1991, committed to helping Boxers in need find loving homes .
-We initially only covered the Home Counties region, hence the name, but now cover a wider area as demand for our help has expanded.
+We are a boxer dog rescue charity, established in 1991, committed to helping boxers in need find loving homes.
+We initially only covered the Home Counties region, hence the name, for many years now we have been covering a much wider area, and now also include Norfolk & Suffolk.
 In addition to helping find homes for Boxers in need, we also provide support to Boxer owners to assist them with the on-going care of their Boxer with help, advice and in some cases funding.
 We have a network of volunteers who foster, home check, transport and fundraise for us.

 HOW WE WORK